The State of PMOS Research

 What kind of research is it?

-Research Approach · Root Cause vs Symptom Specific
+Research Approach · Underlying Mechanisms vs Symptom Specific

-Research treating one manifestation of PMOS in a specialist silo: fertility treatments, dermatology (hirsutism, acne), mental-health interventions, hormone management, diet, and exercise.
+Research treating one manifestation of PMOS within a specialist domain: fertility treatments, dermatology (hirsutism, acne), mental-health interventions, hormone management, diet, and exercise.
 Each tackles a single symptom rather than the underlying condition.

 Topics in this bucket: fertility, dermatology, mental health, hormones, diet, exercise.

-Methodological and translational work connecting root-cause understanding to clinical care: diagnostic criteria, drug development, population epidemiology, and animal models.
+Methodological and translational work connecting research into underlying mechanisms to clinical care: diagnostic criteria, drug development, population epidemiology, and animal models.
 The infrastructure that lets the other two buckets do their work.

 Topics in this bucket: diagnostics, treatment, epidemiology, animal models.

-Research investigating why PMOS happens: biological mechanisms, genetic drivers, microbiome interactions, inflammatory processes, and metabolic root causes.
+Research investigating why PMOS happens: biological mechanisms, genetic drivers, microbiome interactions, inflammatory processes, and metabolic pathways.
 Looks at the condition as a whole rather than treating individual symptoms.

 Topics in this bucket: genetics, mechanisms, microbiome, inflammation, metabolic.